Dog-Friendly Gingerbread Biscuits

 Instructions

-Heat the broth and mix it with the oatmeal and oil.
+Gently heat the broth and mix it with the rolled oats and oil.
 Let it stand for 5 minutes.

 Add the wheat germ and grated cheese.
 Mix well.